-Athens and Side Trips
+Athens and Side-Trips

 The thriving capital of Greece sprawls out from the foot of its magnificent Acropolis.
 We'll tour the must-sees of ancient Athens: the Parthenon, Agora, and amazing National Archaeological Museum.
-We'll take the fast-paced pulse of the modern city, but waste no time getting to Rick's favorite side-trip destinations: the ruins of the mystical oracle at Delphi and a fast boat to the romantic, traffic-free isle of Hydra.
+We'll take the fast-paced pulse of the modern city, but waste no time getting to Rick's favorite side-trip destinations: the ruined temple of the mystical oracle at Delphi and a fast boat to the romantic, traffic-free isle of Hydra.

 National Archaeological Museum